tytydraco/ExamineScraper/supplements/kefir.md

 [Back to top](#c-glycemic-control)
 ### 10Lipid profile

 Several human clinical trials have measured kefir's effect on serum lipids, whether as primary, secondary or experimental endpoints.
-While these are small trials, the preponderance of the evidence suggests that kefir has little effect on the lipid profile, with the exception of non-HDL cholesterol (total cholesterol minus HDL cholesterol).
+While these are small trials, the preponderance of the evidence suggests that kefir has little effect on the lipid profile, with the possible exception of non-HDL cholesterol (total cholesterol minus HDL cholesterol).

 #### 10.1LDL